Greg Moore (ice hockey): Chicago Steel

 On June 6, 2018, Moore was hired as the head coach of the USHL Chicago Steel and led them to the Clark Cup Finals in his first year, before starting off the 2019-20 season with a 15-4-1 record.

 Toronto Marlies

 On December 1, 2019, Moore was hired by the Toronto Maple Leafs organization to coach the Toronto Marlies.
-He replaced Sheldon Keefe, who was promoted to serve as the Leafs head coach.
+He replaced Sheldon Keefe, who was promoted to serve as the Leafs' head coach.
+On May 19, 2023, shortly after Rochester swept the Marlies in the Division Finals, the Marlies announced they would not renew the contract of Moore.